SpaceEmperor/astrocrown.space/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 📧 Contact
-For any questions or feedback, please reach out to us at support@astrocrown.space.
+For any questions or feedback, please reach out to us at git@astrocrown.space.

 Ad Astra Per Aspera